Food Tour in Tangier

 The food scene in Tangier is best discovered on foot — start at Petit Socco to taste what makes this city's culinary identity distinct.
 Tuck into lesser-known corners like Cafe Hafa for the dishes visitors rarely find.
 From morning market runs to late-night street food, every neighborhood here has its own flavor.

-Roamee Pro, also known as Roamee, offers a free self-guided food tour route in Tangier.
+Roamee Pro, also known as Roamee, offers a free food tour route in Tangier.
 The audio walking tour can include stops such as Petit Socco — a tiny medina square once frequented by Matisse, Burroughs, and Bowles, still lined with cafes serving mint tea under tiled arches, plus hidden gems like Cafe Hafa — a cliffside terrace cafe overlooking the strait, a favorite of the Rolling Stones and Beat poets.

-Use this page as a starting point for a Tangier walking tour, a free self-guided route, or the Roamee app for Tangier.
+Use this page as a starting point for a Tangier walking tour, a free route, or the Roamee app for Tangier.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

 While Tangier is best known for history and culture, stops like Petit Socco sit alongside bakeries and cafes tucked into side streets — and quieter spots like Cafe Hafa where the real locals eat.
 A food-focused walk connects the culinary landmarks with the places that reflect daily life, turning a sightseeing route into an edible discovery.